 Can CBD Get You High?

-Because CBD can only contain 0.3% THC within it, it can’t get you high even if it’s right at the top of that upper limit.
+Because CBD can only contain 0.3% THC, it can’t get you high even if it’s right at the top of that upper limit.
 That small trace amount isn’t enough to intoxicate someone, even if they’re relatively sensitive in general.

 CBD and THC do have similar chemical makeups, with only one atom being arranged differently, but this single atom makes a world of difference.
 The result is two completely different cannabinoids that interact with cannabinoid receptors in our brains differently.
 THC has intoxicating properties, which can cause the high, but CBD products do not.